Related Blog Posts

 Lenders will see this as an issue – obviously, you have no income which means that there is no way of meeting the monthly mortgage payments, which means your borrowing capacity hits the floor.

 There are very few lenders who will help, and the process is much different.
-There may well be elements of prepayment, Assets Under Management (AUM) or other mechanisms such as a Lombard loan.
+There may well be elements of prepayment, Assets Under Management (AUM) or other mechanisms such as a Lombard finance or securities-backed mortgage.

 To get a better idea, click here>